A lot of people suffer from various health problems, such as obesity and diabetes, and the primary culprit is, often than not, the food they eat.

 The Cyclical Ketogenic Diet

-Or CKD.
 This approach consists of cycling between a typical ketogenic diet, followed by a carb-loading period.

 During CKD, you, in essence, you cycle between: